Protean Compiler: An Agile Framework to Drive Fine-grain Phase Ordering: Integration Capabilities

-In order to showcase this use case, we reproduced ACPO and experimentally tested the two-level approach on one of Cbench's applications, namely, \texttt{automotive\_jpeg\_c}.
-According to the Table \ref{tab:cbench_perf}, O3's run time on \texttt{automotive\_jpeg\_c} is 5.84 seconds.
-Similar to the previous integration test case, we run Protean with 20 iterations on this benchmark using IR2VEC as its feature collection method, and we observe a 2.5\% speed up by forming the recipe \texttt{ACDCD}.
+In order to showcase this use case, we reproduced ACPO and experimentally tested the two-level approach on one of CBench's applications, namely, \taco{\texttt{consumer\_jpeg\_c}}.
+According to the Table \ref{tab:cbench_perf}, \texttt{-O3}'s run time on \taco{\texttt{consumer\_jpeg\_c}} is 5.84 seconds.
+We run Protean with 20 iterations on this benchmark using IR2VEC as its feature collection method, and we observe a 2.5\% speedup by forming the recipe \texttt{ACDCD}.
 Note that according to Table \ref{tab:subsequences}, subsequence A has Inliner optimization in it; therefore, by integrating ACPO's Function Inlining model with Protean, it now guides the compiler on the inlining decisions made for all 55 modules inside the benchmark, when recipe ACDCD was selected by Protean.
-As a result, we now observe a run time of 5.38 seconds or an additional 6\% performance speed up on top of what Protean had achieved earlier on its own, bringing the total speedup to 8.5\% wrt O3's performance.
-Upon further inspection of the decisions made by the ACPO model in the largest module of the benchmark, \texttt{jquqnt2.c}, we see O3's inliner avoids inlining callsites inside the hot functions \texttt{jinit\_2pass\_quantizer} and \texttt{fill\_inverse\_cmap}, whereas the ACPO model decided to inline and, as a result, function calls are optimized during the runs.
-It is worth mentioning that an 8.5\% increase in the performance comes at the cost of a 12\% binary code size increase wrt O3's and 10\% versus the Protean's initial results.
+As a result, we now observe a run time of 5.38 seconds or an additional 6\% performance speed up on top of what Protean had achieved earlier on its own, bringing the total speedup to 8.5\% over \texttt{-O3}'s performance.
+Upon further inspection of the decisions made by the ACPO model in the largest module of the benchmark, \texttt{jquqnt2.c}, we see \texttt{-O3}'s inliner avoids inlining callsites inside the hot functions \texttt{jinit\_2pass\_quantizer} and \texttt{fill\_inverse\_cmap}, whereas the ACPO model decided to inline and, as a result, function calls are optimized during the runs.
+It is worth mentioning that an 8.5\% increase in the performance comes at the cost of a 12\% binary code size increase compared to \texttt{-O3}, and a 10\% increase over Protean's initial results. \taco{Table \ref{tab:protean-acpo} depicts the detailed quantitative breakdown of this approach per module.
+First two columns are the list of the modules and the size, followed by the best recipe found by running Protean compiler, and if the best found recipe had function inlining optimization in it, if so, what were the percentage of the calls inlined and the generated object size for both our method and LLVM's \texttt{-O3}}